 Eventually, these words would be absorbed into the lexicon.
 See what happens when these words are ingrained in our heads...

 It does seem like a nostalgic experience, doesn't it?
 You probably had a relative who took the photograph for you.

 As your family scrolls through the photo gallery, you encounter the very same photograph.
 As you stare at the photograph, you notice a dog leaping in the air behind you.

 In 2004, you would have struggled to describe this moment in words.
-Now, it’s a different matter altogether, there is a single word that describes this particular action – Photo bombing.
+Now, it's a different matter altogether, there is a single term that describes this particular action -- Photo bombing.

 Many linguists would assume that the Internet is merely adding newer terms to the English language but that's not the case.